equk/windows/windows_10/README.md

 The default settings for Windows 10 is to automatically download & install updates.

+###hosts-blocklist

+Block Hostnames From A Blocklist Using HOSTS file in windows

+example to show how it works:

+    > ping watson.live.com
+    Pinging watson.live.com [207.46.223.94] with 32 bytes of data:
+    > .\hosts-blocklist.ps1 .\telemetry_hosts.txt
+    > ping watson.live.com
+    Ping request could not find host watson.live.com.
+Please check the name and try again.

+I've found a lot of hosts files regarding telemetry and have added one to this repo to make it easier but if you have any additions, please comment.
+Also a lot of the hosts lists I found blocked skype & other applications.

 ###fw-blocklist

 Block a list of IP Addresses in Windows Firewall